devanbu/learn-actions-1/README.md

 Most projects in the real-world utilize some kind of static analysis.
 For python projects, type checking and linting are very commonly used tools.
 Each project has it's own way they like to use these tools.
+Some projects are very conservative and want no warnings of any sort to appear.
-The options given above the ones we're using.
+Some are liberal, and don't care about most warnings.
+The options given above the ones we're using, it's a moderate sort of scenario.

-Doing this project will help you understand about how to use typing in python, as well as learn and understand some of the errors produced by linters.
+Our desired learning outcome is that doing this project will help you understand about how to use typing in python, as well as learn and understand some of the errors produced by linters, and how to fix these errors.

 ## How do I do this?